gloriabenoit/DNAnexus-GWAS/docs/jobs.md

 ### Priority

-Jobs can have three types of priority:
+Jobs can have three level of priority:

 * `high` means your job will be completed once the ressources are available
 * `normal` means your job will wait for 15min to run in a `low` priority, and if no ressources are availables by then, will run in a `high` priority